 Despite what past diet fads may have led us to believe, carbohydrates are our bodies’ preferred source of energy.
 All carbohydrates share the same fate of being broken down into sugars that are used to fuel your brain and body.
 What’s the difference then between simple and complex carbohydrates?

 Complex carbohydrates, which include starches and fiber, consist of many more units.
 They take longer to be broken down into sugar, and they fuel your body slowly and evenly over a longer period of time.

 These sugars are highly concentrated, containing lots of carbohydrates and calories in tiny packaging, but few nutrients besides the sugars themselves.
 They empty quickly from your stomach, so that before long, you’re hungry again.

-A cup of blueberries contains the same amount of calories as a tablespoon of sugar.
+A cup of blueberries has close to the same amount of calories (approximately 85) as a tablespoon of sugar (depending on the source, you’ll see claims of anywhere from 48 to 65 calories).
 If the complex carbs you consume are unprocessed, for instance, you consume wheat bread rather than white, then they provide you with lots of fiber and nutrients.
 Fiber-rich complex carbs also last longer in your stomach, so that you’re satiated longer.

 If you want to read ,pre about how humans have integrated complex carbohydrates into their diets and in the process influenced the evolution of wild grains, click here.